espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Wand of Dazzling Rays (5th-level).md

 * * *

 **Effect** You cast 5th-level _[[Holy Light]]_, dazzling your target with the beam's intensity.
-A creature that takes damage from the spell is [[Blinded]] for 1 round and [[Dazzled]] for a number of rounds equal to the spell level.
+A creature that takes damage from the spell is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] for 1 round and [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] for a number of rounds equal to the spell level.
 On a critical success on the attack roll, the target is also blinded for as long as it's dazzled from the spell.
 However, it can attempt a Fortitude saving throw against your spell DC at the end of each of its turns, ending the blinded condition on a success (but remaining dazzled).

 * * *